loic-fejoz/hqfbp/rfc.md

 The final, fully decoded header of the reconstructed file MUST be the merge of all distinct header fields received from every chunk.
 **Merging Rules:**

-1. **Consistency Check:** The receiver MUST verify that fields common across all chunks in a file transfer (e.g., Src-Callsign, Content-Digest, File-Size) are consistent.
+1. **Consistency Check:** The receiver MUST verify that fields common across all chunks in a file transfer (e.g., Src-Callsign, Repr-Digest, File-Size) are consistent.
 If a discrepancy is detected, the File Transfer is considered corrupted and MUST be discarded, or the station transmitting the inconsistent data should be logged for potential transmission issues.
 2. **Merge Logic:** For any field other than the core chunking parameters (0, 1, 9, 10, and 8 for payload length/size), the header of the *first* received chunk (Chunk Index 0\) is provisionally considered the complete header.
 However, if any subsequent chunk contains an optional header field that was *missing* from the first chunk, that field MUST be included in the final merged header.
    * *Rationale:* This allows for small changes in metadata (e.g., compression method) to be communicated without excessive repetition, while maintaining the robustness of the core fields.
 In practice, all critical metadata should be present in Chunk 0.